1singe/KiteKid_CodeSamples/README.md

 # KiteKid_CodeSamples
- A few examples of the proggraming I've done on Kite Kid
+ A few examples of the programming I've done on Kite Kid

+ You'll find here tools for UX designer to record gameplay sessions, tools for helping Level Design and some gameplay elements!